Infographic guide showing how to match your home purchase to your budget, with tips for Kingston Ontario home buyers

 Rural homes can offer excellent value, but they require more due diligence.
 Wells, septic systems and heating setups vary, so it is essential to work with a home inspector who understands rural properties.

 It depends on your timeline.
 Renting may be the better choice if you expect to move again within one or two years.
-If you plan to stay at least three to five years, owning can provide stability and the opportunity to build equity.
+If you plan to stay for at least 3 to 5 years, owning can provide stability and the opportunity to build equity.

-Final Word: Buying a home in Kingston in 2025 is about finding a lifestyle that matches your budget, ensuring a comfortable and sustainable financial situation.
+Purchasing a home in Kingston means selecting a lifestyle that matches your finances and guarantees long-term financial stability.
 When you are ready to take the next step, I can help you find a home that supports your plans and keeps your finances steady for the years ahead.

 🔗 Helpful Resources